LanguageStructure/LanguageStructure.github.io/_pages/about.md

 I am a (computational) linguist working at the [University of Tübingen](https://uni-tuebingen.de), where I teach about and conduct research on language structure and linguistic diversity.
 My main interests are syntax - especially Role and Reference Grammar (RRG), typology, and language evolution.
 I am currently working on South American languages, developing databases, corpora, and descriptions.
 I have been conducting field work in Central Brazil, where I am, together with a native community, active in a language revitalization propject.

+---
+## Educational backrgound

+* PhD in linguistics
+* Master's degree in computational liguistics
+* Master's degree in Ancient Hebrew
+* Bachelor's degree in classical languages (Ancient Greek and Latin)